Maryland Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Preparing your vehicle for transit in Maryland requires a few key steps to ensure a smooth shipping experience.
+Preparing your vehicle for transit in Maryland requires a few key steps to keep your car safe during shipping.

-Yes, your vehicle is insured when you ship it with us.
-All carriers we work with carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that each carrier's insurance is valid and active before your shipment begins.
+Yes, your vehicle is insured when you ship with us.
+We require all carriers on our network to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign a carrier to your shipment, we verify that their insurance is active and valid for the entire duration of your transport.

-Holiday periods (Thanksgiving through New Year's): Expect reduced carrier availability.
-Plan ahead by scheduling four weeks in advance if shipping during the holidays.
+Holiday Periods: Thanksgiving week through early January sees increased traffic and reduced carrier capacity.
+Plan four weeks ahead if shipping during the holidays.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.